Samsung/tizen-docs/docs/application/dotnet/guides/app-management/application-launcher.md

  - Run selected application by the user.

 You can also implement advanced functionalities such as:
- - grouping installed applications into folders,
+ - grouping installed applications into folders
  <!-- TBD: when widgets viewer will be pushed unlock this line - [widgets viewer](./widgets_viewer.md), -->
- - removing applications,
+ - removing applications
- - rearrangement of icons,
+ - rearrangement of icons
- - viewing notifications,
+ - viewing notifications

 ## Prerequisites